TRON-Bioinformatics/covigator-ngs-pipeline/README.md

-# Covigator NGS pipeline
+# Covigator pipeline

 [![DOI](https://zenodo.org/badge/374669617.svg)](https://zenodo.org/badge/latestdoi/374669617)

-The Covigator NGS pipeline process SARS-CoV-2 FASTQ files into analysis ready VCF files.
+The Covigator pipeline process SARS-CoV-2 FASTQ or FASTA files into annotated and normalized analysis ready VCF files.
 The pipeline is implemented in the Nextflow framework (Di Tommaso, 2017).

-The pipeline includes the following steps:
+When FASTQ files are provided the pipeline includes the following steps:
 - **Trimming**. `fastp` is used to trim reads with default values.
 - **Alignment**. `BWA mem` is used for the alignment of single or paired end samples.
 - **BAM preprocessing**.
 BAM files are prepared and duplicate reads are marked using GATK and Picard tools.